About the Author

 Improving stock and inventory management are often big incentives for manufacturers.
 MRP provides those incentives as a software-based system, it helps manufacturers plan, schedule and manage their inventory during the manufacturing process.

-By optimising inventory levels, it lets manufacturers know which raw material is required for production, how much is needed and where it can be purchased.
+By optimizing inventory levels, it lets manufacturers know which raw material is required for production, how much is needed and where it can be purchased.

 Accuracy levels are then increased, and with an MRP system successfully implemented, manufacturers can manage resources better, improve stock levels and save a lot of time, while also mitigating human error mistakes.